rob-blackbourn/jetblack-js-date/README.md

 ## Usage

-A date range could be calculated using UTC dates in the following manner:
+A range of dates could be calculated using UTC dates in the following manner:

 ```js
 import { dayRange, tzUTC } from '@jetblack/date'